 Addiction Assessment and Treatment Referral - This office screens all NJDOC jurisdiction offenders for level and severity of addiction and to make appropriate treatment referrals based on the information obtained.
-The instrument used in 2015 for this purpose is the research-supported Addiction Severity Index (ASI).
-Trained assessment staff members conduct the ASI screening interviews at the NJDOC's intake facilities.
+The instrument used for this purpose was converted from the research-supported Addiction Severity Index (ASI) to the correctional research-based Texas Christian University Drug Screening-V (TCUDS-V) tool midway through 2016.
+Trained healthcare staff members conduct the TCUDS-V screening interviews at the NJDOC's intake facilities.
 Treatment referrals are made to the classification committee based on the assessment findings and other criteria.

-Therapeutic Community Substance Abuse Disorder Treatment Program - The NJDOC currently contracts for 1,332 Therapeutic Community beds in seven different programs, located in six different correctional facilities, one of which is a 60-bed program for females incarcerated at Edna Mahan Correctional Facility for Women.
+Therapeutic Community Substance Abuse Disorder Treatment Program - In 2016, the NJDOC had contracts for 1,332 Therapeutic Community beds in seven different programs, located in six different correctional facilities, one of which is a 60-bed program for females incarcerated at Edna Mahan Correctional Facility for Women.
 The evidence-based Therapeutic Community in-prison treatment model has been chosen by the department as its principal residential treatment modality to address offenders with moderate to severe substance use disorders.
 The Therapeutic Community represents the first phase in the continuum of care; in-prison treatment is followed by participation in residential community release programming.
 The Therapeutic Community program is designed to address addiction through a holistic approach.
 The Therapeutic Community views substance abuse as a disorder of the whole person, one that necessitates global changes in lifestyle and self-identity.
 The department adheres to research-supported model specifications to ensure fidelity and related positive outcomes.